 PSMF is a ketogenic diet designed to jump-start a weight loss program (either for rapid fat loss for a body builder or those with some weight to lose) or break a stall.
 It is a modified fast and as such is not a lifestyle.
-The idea is basically to only eat to prevent lean muscle loss (protein).
+The idea is basically to only eat [enough] to prevent lean muscle loss (protein).

 For the rest of this article, I’m going to be using numbers from Maria Emmerich’s Macro Calculator.
-I’m setting the calculator to give numbers for a 220 lb, 40-year-old female with 35% body fat that we will call “Jane”; YOUR numbers will be different so please make sure you pull up the page and enter in YOUR measurements.
-The Calculator says that if Jane wants to lose weight quickly, she should use 2 different calorie/fat/protein/carb combinations (click to embiggen!):
+I’m setting the calculator to give numbers for a 220 lb., 40-year-old female with 35% body fat that we will call “Jane.”
+Your numbers will be different so please make sure you pull up the page and enter in your measurements.
+The calculator says that if Jane wants to lose weight quickly, she should use two different calorie/fat/protein/carb combinations (click to embiggen!):

 If Jane had selected regular “Fat Loss” instead of PSMF, it would have told her to do 1659 calories with 118g of fat, 130g protein, and 20 total carbs.
 There are a few important points that I would like to cover here: